Chirag-ahir/SFC-Preparation/README.md

 Opportunity records track details about deals, including which accounts they're for, who the players are, and the amount of potential sales.

 What is product object?<br>
-In product you are storing information of your service and product.
+- In product you are storing information of your service and product.
+- Products are the actual items that you sell on your opportunities and quotes.
+- Products are associated to have one or more pricebooks to create price book entries.

 What is opportunity line item?<br>
 When we add a product to Opportunity it is called Opportunity Line Item which you use during your sales.